 class SigningHandler(Handler): protocol_id = SigningMessage.protocol_id def handle(self, message: Message): """ Handle a signing message. :param message: the signing message from the decision maker. """ # code to handle the message

-DecisionMakerHandler.
-You can implement your own and mount it.
-The easiest way to do this is to run the following command to scaffold a custom
+The easiest way to add a custom decision maker handler is to run the following command to scaffold a custom

 aea scaffold decision-maker-handler